March 6, 2018 User-generated Content and Content Rights Management [Free Guide]

 However, as UGC become even more valuable, brands should obtain explicit consent so as to make it easier for them to use the content across all of their marketing channels.

 PetSmart leaves a comment for Instagrammer @rundashie asking for explicit consent to use their photo on PetSmart’s social channels.
-If PetSmart uses a software tool to keep track of requests, and to record when rights are granted, it will make it easier for them to use the content in the future.
+PetSmart should keep a record of requests and replies.

 Best Practices for rights requests